jsxgraph/website/_posts/2021-08-13-release-of-version-1.3.0.md

 var seg = board.create('segment', [[-2, 0], [-2, 4]]);
 ```

+See it live at <https://jsfiddle.net/sd0p2a4r/2/>: drag a point outside of the board.

 ### Further new features

 - There is a new arrow head `type:7` which is especially well suited for curves.
 The arrow head ends exactly where the curve ends.